Contains the active ingredient zolpidem tartrate

 Sometimes when medicines are stopped suddenly, after being used for a long time, withdrawal symptoms may occur.
 Symptoms of withdrawal may include muscle pain, sensitivity to light, touch or sound, headache, anxiety, tension, restlessness, confusion, strange thoughts, numbness, tingling, mood changes, irritability or feeling not part of your body.

-If you think you are having an allergic reaction to zolpidem, do not take any more of this medicine and tell your doctor immediately or go to the Accident and Emergency department at your nearest hospital.
+If you think you are having an allergic reaction to zolpidem, stop taking this medicine and tell your doctor immediately or go to the Accident and Emergency department at your nearest hospital.

 - cough, shortness of breath, wheezing or difficulty breathing